gaultier/blog/write_a_game_from_scratch_with_x11.md

 # Let's write a video game from scratch like it's 1987

-In a [previous article](/blog/x11_x64.html) I've done the 'Hello, world!' of GUI: A black window with a white text, using X11 without any libraries, just talking directly over a socket.
+In a [previous article](/blog/x11_x64.html) I've done the 'Hello, world!' of GUIs: A black window with a white text, using X11 without any libraries, just talking directly over a socket.

-In a [later article](/blog/wayland_from_scratch.html) I've done the same with Wayland, showing a static image.
+In a [later article](/blog/wayland_from_scratch.html) I've done the same with Wayland, displaying a static image.

-The 11th version of the X protocol was born in 1987 and has not changed since.
-Since it predates GPUs by a decade or so, its model does not really fit the hardware of today.
-Still, it's ubiquitous (any Unix has a X server, even macOS with XQuartz), the protocol is simple and the entry bar is low.
-We only need to create a socket and we're off the races.
-And for 2D applications, there's no need to be a Vulkan wizard or even interact with the GPU.
-Hell, it will work even without any GPU!

-Everyone writing GUIs these days use a giant pile of libraries, starting with the ~~overly complicated~~ venerable `libX11` and `libxcb` libraries, to Qt and SDL.

-But no libraries are actually needed!
-They will complicate your build (especially if you want to target various Unices) and obscure what is really going on.
-It something does not work, that's tens r hundred of thousands of lines of code you have to now inspect and troubleshoot.

-So let's create a real application, not a toy, from scratch, without any library.
-The advantage of this approach is that the application is tiny and stand-alone: statically linked with the few bits of libC it uses (and that's it), it can be trivially compiled on every Unix, and copied around, and it will work on every machine (with the same OS/architecture that is).
-Even on ancient Linuxes from 20 years ago.

-However in my previous articles, the end result was a mere proof of concept, too simplistic to convince the skeptic that this approach is actually viable.
+I showed that this is not complex and results in a very lean and small application.

-Per chance, I recently stumbled upon this [Hacker News post](https://news.ycombinator.com/item?id=40647278):
+Recently, I stumbled upon this [Hacker News post](https://news.ycombinator.com/item?id=40647278):

 > 	Microsoft's official Minesweeper app has ads, pay-to-win, and is hundreds of MBs